Feyerabend/ABC80/BEFORE.md

 Ignoring interesting futher politics here involving larger companies and competition, the ideas and solutions from Seven-S was brought in to the project of ABC80.
-The pace in which the project of ABC80 proceeded could only come from the previous experience of its predecessor Seven-S.
+The pace in which the project of ABC80 proceeded could only come through the previous experience of its predecessor Seven-S.
 *A small strain survived.*